Why do Passenger Planes Fly so High in the Sky?

 The higher in the air you go, the less dense the air is, or put in a different way, the thinner it is.
-Therefore, there is less resistance (or friction) to stop the aircraft moving through the air.
-This is called resistance “drag”.
-This means that less thrust is needed from the engines to propel the aircraft through the air, or in other words, it the aircraft can fly faster for the same high (and therefore efficient) thrust setting.
+Therefore, there is less resistance (or friction) there is to stop the aircraft moving through the air.
+This aerodynamic friction is called resistance “drag”.
+Less friction means that less thrust is needed from the engines to propel the aircraft through the air, or in other words, it the aircraft can fly faster for the same high (and therefore efficient) thrust setting.

 Here’s an example to demonstrate how the air thins out as you get higher; imagine moving your hand through water and golden syrup.
 If you want to move your hand through both of these liquids at the same speed, you need much more effort to move your hand through the golden syrup than the water.
 This is the same principle with an aircraft flying at a higher altitude when compared to a lower altitude.